MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/productivity/productivity-score.md

 ### Communication details

 The primary insight for communication is how frequently people in your organization use email, chat, and community posts to communicate.
-This insight matters because when people use a variety of real-time communication tools, they are more efficient, have better morale, and develop positive relationships across office locations.
+This insight matters because when people use a variety of real-time communication tools, they are able to choose the mode of communication that helps them to be most efficient, and they have tools like chat and communities that help them develop relationships across office locations.

 ### Mobility details

-The primary insight for mobility is the number of people who access files and use email and chat across all platforms.
-The ability to work from any location on whatever device they choose is important for people with sales roles, senior managers, consultants, and others need to do work away from the office to be productive.
+The primary insight for mobility is the number of people who access files and use email and chat across multiple platforms.
+The ability to work from any location on whatever device they choose is important for people with sales roles, senior managers, consultants, and others who need to do work away from the office to be productive.
 Improvements for these workers have a large impact.

 We measure the percentage and absolute number of people who used at least one Microsoft 365 productivity app across two or more platforms, including desktop, mobile and web.
-People who use more apps and platforms are scored higher than those who don’t.
 The productivity apps we measure are Outlook, Teams, Word, Excel, PowerPoint, OneNote, Yammer, and Skype.
 People must have Microsoft 365 apps for enterprise, Exchange, Yammer, Skype, or Teams licenses to be measured.

 ## we want to hear from you